 The surname Barnhouse was first found in Wuerttemburg, where this family became a prominent contributor to the development of the district from ancient times.

-Important Dates for the Barnhouse family
+Early History of the Barnhouse family

 This web page shows only a small excerpt of our Barnhouse research.
 Another 165 words (12 lines of text) covering the years 1449 and 1665 are included under the topic Early Barnhouse History in all our PDF Extended History products and printed products wherever possible.